okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/update-other-okta-settings/index.md

 You need to update existing Custom Authorization Servers to return the custom domain as the `issuer` value:

 1. From the Admin Console side navigation, select **Security** and then **API**.
-1. From the **Authorization Servers** tab, select the Custom Authorization Server you want to update.
+1. From the **Authorization Servers** tab, select the Custom Authorization Server that you want to update.
 1. Click **Edit** on the Custom Authorization Server you selected.
 1. From the **Issuer** drop-down box, select the custom URL and click **Save**.